Purpose and Key Points – The STEM/Tech Resume

 - Periods vs. no periods: Either option is acceptable with the emphasis on consistency throughout the resume.

 - Length of resume for early career professional: 1 page.

-- The Objective: Don’t feel obligated to add an objective at the beginning of your resume.
-If you decide to include an objective (consider spacing and length), make sure it aligns with the position and that it also highlights a couple of your important/relevant skills.
+- The Summary Statement/Objective: If you decide to include a summary/objective (consider spacing and length), make sure it aligns with the position and that it also highlights a couple of your important/relevant skills.